 Purple Tuesday is the UK’s first accessible shopping day, established to recognise the importance and needs of disabled consumers and promote inclusive shopping.

-This year the UK’s Accessible shopping day is TUESDAY 13th NOVEMBER 2018.
+Last year the UK’s accessible shopping day was Tuesday 13th November 2018.

 The aim of Purple Tuesday is to make customer-facing businesses more aware of these opportunities and challenges and inspire them to make changes to improve the disabled customer experience over the long term.

-Any business or organisation that interacts with disabled customers – either at a physical location or online – the more the merrier!
-They are strongly encouraging retailers to consider signing up.
+Any business or organisation that interacts with disabled customers – either at a physical location or online – is strongly encouraged to consider signing up.

 Small Business Saturday